 - Ignoring details.
 Make sure that you pay attention to all of the details.
 How things will look, the colours, the textures and of course the cost.
 You want to make sure you are maximizing your budget in the right areas and not spending too much on things that don’t matter.

 - Process during the renovation.
 Many people forget that during the actual renovation your kitchen will not be usable.
 This means that you will need to find alternative cooking and family eating facilities.
-Many people choose to use their basement or renovate during the warmer months so that they can be outside more often.
+Many people choose to use their basements as a temporary living situation or renovate the kitchen during the warmer months so that they can be outside more often.
 The BBQ can be a great alternative.

 - You can also consider travelling during this time.
 It would make sense to plan a trip during the renovation so that your living doesn’t interfere with the renovation.
 You will need to be accessible by phone or email for your contractor but travelling could be a really great option during this time.